What Is Customized Autism Treatment?

-Oxidative stress that can cause failure in mitochondrial functions (failure in structural functioning of each cell’s cytoplasm – where the cell’s energy is created).
+Oxidative stress that can cause failure in mitochondrial functions (failure in the structural functioning of each cell’s cytoplasm – where the cell’s energy is created).

 C.A.T’s goal Is to improve cognitive, social and verbal ability by repairing impaired metabolic processes.

-Treatment lasts approx. 5 months and includes four phases.
+The treatment lasts approx. 5 months and includes four phases.
 Each phase includes several clearly defined goals.
 The treatment focuses on the ongoing process and not on the individual phase.

-If no significantly abnormal results are detected in the laboratory tests, a broad questionnaire will be sent via Email.
+If no significantly abnormal results are detected in the laboratory tests, a broad questionnaire will be sent via email.

 The questionnaire includes questions relating to the patient’s relationship with his or her surroundings, emotional expression, repetitive “rituals”, motoric functions, temper tantrums, the existence or inexistence of self-affliction or affliction towards others, attention & concentration, eye contact, food intake, digestive issues, known sensitivities and allergies, sleep patterns, hearing deficiencies, obsessive behavior, temper tantrums, intolerance, anxiety, craving sweets/simple carbohydrates), issues pertaining to the digestive system, issues pertaining to sensory processing and more.

 After receiving the pre-tests and the questionnaire, you will be invited to the C.A.T Center in Israel in order for broad-spectrum laboratory tests.
 In addition, a frontal appointment with Tali Angor (founder of the C.A.T method) will be scheduled.